Digital Prints

 I expect to continue making digital prints, albeit intermittently.
 The content of these prints is often carried into my paintings.
 So making the prints is an ideal way to develop visual ideas.

-And one last thing, with one exception, I never make editions.
-I regard each as a one-of-one print.
+And one last thing, with one exception, I have never made editions, regarding each as a one-of-one print.
+That may change if I ever exhibit these prints.